kathrynleung/streamparty/README.md

 - A group chat: decide on what to watch and react to your favorite shows, as a group!
 - Merged recommendations: we merge the viewing profiles of all members of the party and get Netflix's most recommended shows and movies
 - Synchronized viewing: someone pauses?
 Netflix pauses for everyone.
 Someone changes episode?
 It changes for everyone.
 Someone presses "Skip intro"?
 Everyone skips the intro.
+- If watching on one device, can still make suggestions
+- See what your friends are watching and how they rated things!